 EXCLUSIVE-Europe plans multi-million-euro loans for Coronavirus-hit firms

+This could form a central pillar of European governments' anxiously-awaited response to a crisis that has seen public life in Italy grind to a near halt, schools shut from Spain to Greece and sent financial markets into a spin.
+It would complement other support measures expected to be announced by the European Central Bank on Thursday, to bolster the economy.

-The plan, which is under discussion and has not been finalized, would revolve around the European Investment Bank (EIB), a powerful institution backed primarily by Germany, Italy, and France as well as the other 24 EU members.
+The plan, which is under discussion and has not been finalised, would revolve around the European Investment Bank (EIB), a powerful institution backed primarily by Germany, Italy and France as well as the other 24 EU members.
 One option under consideration would see the EIB team up with some of Europe's biggest banks to jointly provide hundreds of millions of euros of affordable loans, the people said.
-Discussions with those banks are now underway.
+Discussions with those banks are now under way.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)